Giro d'Italia: The race

 The Giro d'Italia contains either 21 or 20 stages and a prologue (an individual time trial under 8 km in length) and two or three rest days.
 There are three types of stages that are used in the Giro d'Italia: the mass-start stages, individual time trials, and team time trials.
 The mass-start stages make up most of the 21 racing days of each year's Giro d'Italia, there are usually two time trials in each edition of the Giro d'Italia, and sometimes three if there is a prologue or team time trial.
 In mass start stages there are time bonuses of ten, six and four seconds for the first three finishers, and, in some years, bonuses of three, two and one seconds at intermediate sprints.

-Italian Mario Cipollini holds the record of 42 stage victories.
+Italian sprinter Mario Cipollini holds the record of 42 stage victories.

 The Giro d'Italia is known for its steep and difficult climbs.
 Each race features a few stages that contain many climbs of high severity.
 The race traditionally passes through the Alps with some of the longest climbs in the Dolomites.
 The first Alpine pass included was the Sestriere in 1911.
 The Dolomites were first included in the Giro in 1937, when the race crossed over the Rolle Pass and the Passo di Costalunga.
 Some of the most famous mountains used in the Giro are the Passo dello Stelvio, Passo Pordoi, and the Passo di Gavia.
 Since 1965 the highest point in the Giro d'Italia has been dubbed the Cima Coppi in honor of the great Italian climber Fausto Coppi.

 The first Giro time trial was over 62 km between Bologna and Ferrara in 1933 and was won by Alfredo Binda.
 A time trial is sometimes used as the penultimate or final stage, and some editions have featured a mountain time trial stage.
 The first stage in modern Giros is often a short trial, a prologue, to decide who wears pink on the opening day.
 The first prologue occurred in the 1968 Giro d'Italia.
 The route stretched 5.7 km around the streets of Campione d'Italia and was won by the Frenchman Charly Grosskost.
 The riders raced the course in an unusual format, with the riders racing in ten groups of thirteen and the time not being counted towards their overall time.

 The first team time trial occurred in the 1937 Giro d'Italia and was won by the Italian team, Legnano.
 The course was 60 km in length and stretched from Viareggio to Marina di Massa.

 The Giro takes place mainly in Italy, but some stages have departure or conclusion locations in, or pass through, the neighboring countries of San Marino, France, Switzerland, Austria, Slovenia and Vatican City State.
 The other countries visited, usually in connection with the opening stages of the race, are Belgium, Luxembourg, Croatia, Denmark, Ireland, Germany, Greece, Israel, Netherlands, Monaco and the United Kingdom.